-Discover local and exotic sea life at one of Japan's most picturesque aquariums
+Discover the creatures of the Seto Inland Sea at one of Japan's most picturesque aquariums

 Miyajima is known for its scenic beauty.
-In keeping with its surroundings, the Miyajima Public Aquarium houses salt and freshwater creatures, live sea lion performances, playful otters and offers visitors the chance to actually pet a real Humboldt penguin.
+In keeping with its surroundings, the Miyajima Aquarium houses salt and freshwater creatures, live sea lions, playful otters and offers visitors the chance to pet a Humboldt penguin.

-- The popular sea lion shows and penguin feedings
+- The popular sea lions and penguin encounters

 How to Get There

 From Hiroshima Station, take the JR Sanyo Line.
 It's about 25 minutes to Miyajimaguchi Station.
-You can also walk 20 minutes from Miyajima Pier, a popular nearby attraction.
+Then, from Miyajimaguchi Pier, take a ferry for 10 minutes to Miyajima Pier, a popular nearby attraction.
 From there, Miyajima Aquarium is 25 minutes on foot.

 A wide range of experiences to enjoy

-As well as a wide variety of sea life on display, the aquarium also features the Setouchi Laboratory, educating visitors about the aquarium animals.
-Fun quizzes and games are a great way to help children retain the information they've picked up while strolling through the aquarium, while the "Rocky Shore of Friendship" touching pool is another attraction suitable for the young ones.
+As well as a wide variety of aquatic life on display, at the Setouchi Laboratory there are events where visitors can learn about the aquarium animals.
+Fun quizzes and games are a great way to help children retain the information they've picked up while strolling through the aquarium, while the "Rocky Shore of Friendship" touch pool is another attraction suitable for the young ones.
 For a very local take on aquatic life, make sure to visit the Miyajima Mudflats attraction.